chandan-0416/nextjs-project/README.md

              - Image in Cart look different
              - Pagination* (to the Products list with 9 Carts)
              - sticky footer layout
              - if I click mutiple time it's just store one product in shopping cart and further product add or reduce according to the  increment/decrement click.
              - check box multi - option with 6 and remain with see more | multi-select checkbox list & “See more / See less” toggle
              - chevron right  " > "
              - in detail page suggestions of selected products
+             - If I scroll up/down Body Part, Header should not scroll same (sticky). | sticky header or fixed navigation barL
+             - If I select multiple check box, url change --> one variable= store selected box name with comma, and also further like this.
+             Or keep that tags variable in sync as you add/remove checkboxes (including back/forward navigation).
+             - Top Search Bar
         }
             - Filter Products
                   - Search Title